proxidize/proxidize-android/README.md

 ## Credits

 Proxidize Android Legacy Credits
-- Unni from the Proxidize team for creating the Android tunneling client
+- Unni from the Proxidize team for compiling the Android tunneling client
 - Muhammad from the Proxidize team for the interface & battery optimization
-- Frp Tunneling Server
+- Frp contributors
 - The Squid Foundation

 ---